blitzstudios/triton/README.md

 ## Defining a Keyspace

 First, define your keyspace.
-Triton will create the keyspace for your at compile time if it does not exist.
+Triton will create the keyspace for your after compile if it does not exist.

 ```elixir
 defmodule Schema.Keyspace do